-I dream of a place so remarkable it is unparalleled for the richness of its wildlife, landscape and culture.
-I see grassy plains, rock-strewn desert, extinct volcanoes, lakes, mountains, beaches and coral reefs.
+I dream of a place so remarkable it is unparalleled for the richness of its wildlife, landscape, and culture.
+I see grassy plains, rock-strewn desert, extinct volcanoes, lakes, mountains, beaches, and coral reefs.

-I stand astride the Equator at this crossroad of Africa.
+I stand astride the Equator at this crossroads of Africa.
 To my left, the burning desert of the north; to my right, the vast rolling plateau of the south.
 I am here and this is Kenya, home to one of the world's last great reservoirs of wildlife.
 It's here that I encounter the greatest concentration of free-ranging wildlife of earth and explore the customs of the proud Maasai people.

 I visit the Maasai Mara National Reserve, a living tapestry of grassy savannah, spreading thorn trees and tall forests.
 This is June and each year the reserve is covered with over a million wildebeest.
-Here the green grass of the Mara plains nourishes them -- until the arrival of the November rain, calls them back to the land of their birth, the Serengeti Plains of Tanzania.
+Here the green grass of the Mara plains nourishes them -- until the arrival of the November rain calls them back to the land of their birth, the Serengeti Plains of Tanzania.

 This is the Africa of my dreams; an Africa of unparalleled beauty mixed with the tragedy of life in the wild.
 This Africa is not a dream but a reality.
 This Africa is KENYA - The Land of the Masai.